Category: FAQs

 0 Comment

-1. Introduction to Alloys An alloy is a blend of 2 or more chemical elements, one of which is supposed to be a metal.
+1. Introduction to Alloys An alloy is a blend of 2 or more chemical elements, one of which is supposed to be metal.
 Different substances of controlled amount are added to a metal to form alloys with desirable properties.
-Examples of alloys like stainless steel, bronze, and brass are applied to various fields including […]
+Examples of alloys like stainless steel, bronze, and brass are applied to various fields including construction, […]

 Tags: , , , ,